xan1000/BolgerUtils/BolgerUtils/Readme.md

-AddWeeks | this DateTime item, double weeks | DateTime FindDayOfWeekBackward | this DateTime item, DayOfWeek dayOfWeek | DateTime FindDayOfWeekForward | this DateTime item, DayOfWeek dayOfWeek | DateTime Yesterday | this DateTime item | DateTime
+AddWeeks | this DateTime item, double weeks | DateTime FindDayOfWeekBackward | this DateTime item, DayOfWeek dayOfWeek | DateTime FindDayOfWeekForward | this DateTime item, DayOfWeek dayOfWeek | DateTime IsDayInFuture | this DateTime a, DateTime b | bool IsDayInFutureOrToday | this DateTime a, DateTime b | bool IsDayInPast | this DateTime a, DateTime b | bool IsDayInPastOrToday | this DateTime a, DateTime b | bool IsInFuture | this DateTime a, DateTime b | bool IsInFutureOrNow | this DateTime a, DateTime b | bool IsInPast | this DateTime a, DateTime b | bool IsInPastOrNow | this DateTime a, DateTime b | bool Yesterday | this DateTime item | DateTime

 ## DayOfWeek